Strong Legal Help For All Your Family Law Needs

 Defending Your Custody Rights

-Texas allows for two forms of custody when children are involved in a divorce or a suit affecting the parent-child relationship (“SAPCR”).
+Texas allows for two forms of custody when children are involved in a divorce or a Suit Affecting the Parent-Child Relationship (“SAPCR”).
 These two custody forms are often called “sole custody” or “joint custody.”
-Texas child custody law is based on a Child’s Best Interest Standard, and the general presumption at the start of any case is that children are best served when they have two parental figures in their lives, even when and if the parents are separated.
-Custody awards may be rendered as part of Temporary Orders and/or final orders by the court.
+Texas child custody law is based on a child’s best interest standard, and the general presumption at the start of any case is that children are best served when they have two parental figures in their lives, even when and if the parents are separated.
+Custody awards may be rendered as part of temporary orders and/or final orders by the court.

 At Izzo & Associates, PLLC, our goal is to help our clients through all the challenges of their family law needs.
 We have decades of experience representing clients through their custody needs and helping them understand child custody laws in Texas.
 We are here to help you secure the outcome you deserve in your case, whether you are pursuing sole or joint custody.